POSITION TITLE: Community Worker

 - A Diploma in community social services or other relevant training

-- Two years of related experience with emphasis on mental health, addictions, homelessness and/or social services.
+- Two years of related experience with an emphasis on mental health, addictions, homelessness and/or social services.

 - Current First Aid and CPR certification.